jmpsec/osctrl/ARCHITECTURE.md

 `topic=console&console_session=<id>` and
 `topic=file_explorer&file_explorer_session=<id>`.
 Alert administration uses `topic=alerts`; the top-level Alerts page may use `env=all` for one super-admin stream covering global and environment-scoped alert changes.
+Service-command status hints use `topic=service_commands` with `env=all` and super-admin access.
+Enable
-Enable `service.eventsEnabled` / `--events-enabled` on API and TLS and set `service.eventsNamespace` / `--events-namespace` to the same deployment-unique value.
+`service.eventsEnabled` / `--events-enabled` on API and TLS and set `service.eventsNamespace` / `--events-namespace` to the same deployment-unique value.
 Both default to disabled/unset.
 The equivalent environment variables are